janogale/reactnative-workshop/lessons/1_react-native.md

 ### What is React Native?

 **React Native** is an open-source mobile application framework created by Facebook.
 It is used to develop applications for Android, iOS, Web and Windows providing native UI controls and full access to the native platform.
-Working with React Native requires an understanding of JavaScript fundamentals.
+Working with React Native requires an understanding of `JavaScript` fundamentals.

 <div style="width:500px;margin:0 auto;margin-bottom:20px;">
     <img alt="iOS and Android phone" src="./images/rn-how-work-1.png" />
 </div>

-### React Native Features
+### React Native Contains

-Following are the features of React Native −
+Following are the layers of React Native −

 - **React** − This is a Framework for building web and mobile apps using JavaScript.
 - **Native** − You can use native components controlled by JavaScript.